 Depending on water conditions, the boat takes anywhere from 12-18 hours from El Rama (it is a port south of Bluefields where you can also catch a ferry to Big Corn Island).
 There was also a report of the Bluefields ferry taking 13 hours because it broke down in the middle of the ocean.
 It's an economical way to travel, but could eat up several days' worth of vacation time.
 Also, you will be on the boat next to livestock being shipped to the island.
 They are smelly.
 The ocean is wavy.
 The sun is hot.
 There is no cafeteria.
 The port-a-potties often have a line-up and you should bring your own toilet paper!
 Weigh those options carefully!
 Also, these boats do NOT travel every day.

 For an in-depth read on what this mode of travel might have in store for you, read THIS from "Stop Having a Boring Life."
-Rob has traveled the globe, lives on Little Corn Island and really knows what he's talking about.
+Rob has traveled the globe, lived on Little Corn Island for several years, and really knows what he's talking about.
 Costs quoted are in the Nicaragua currency "Cordobas" ($C), otherwise are listed as "US".